klingtnet/lpug-Rust/lpug-Rust.md

 - [Servo](https://servo.org/), Mozilla's next generation parallel browser engine
 - [Brotli decompressor](https://github.com/dropbox/rust-brotli) from Dropbox
 - [... many more](https://www.rust-lang.org/en-US/friends.html)

+Rust is often used as a replacement for C to write safe and performant external modules for Ruby (RoR) or Python applications.

 ---
 # Trivia